SSWConsulting/SSW.Rules.Content/rules/avoid-micro-jargon/rule.md

 ```

 :::good
-These names are _not_ cool, but they are meaningful and easy for any developer to understand
+Good example - These names are _not_ cool, but they are meaningful and easy for any developer to understand
 :::

 Let’s say you have two developers on your team who are unusually tall and short, colloquially referred to as Big John and Little Dave.
 You’re working on code to compress and decompress messages entering and leaving a queue and name the methods `BigJohnify` and `LittleDavify`.
 Although the prefixes may hint at the methods’ functions, this requires a specific knowledge of the team dynamic and could easily lead to confusion.